Kruunuvuorensilta, the new icon of Helsinki

 – By combining our efforts, we have brought together the best experts from two companies, YIT and Kreate, into the project.
 Both companies have their own strengths and we complement each other in this work consortium.
 Innovation is part of the culture of construction, and we will certainly find new ways of working even better in this project, Jari Humalajoki says.

-The rest of the construction of the Crown Bridges tramway connection will be carried out by an alliance.
-Other civil engineering, street construction and municipal engineering works along the route will also be included in the Crown Bridges alliance.
+The rest of the construction of the Crown Bridges tramway connection is carried out by an alliance.
+Other civil engineering, street construction and municipal engineering works along the route has been included in the Crown Bridges alliance.
 One such project is the construction of a new Hakaniemi bridge and the demolition of the old one.
-Näkinsilta bridge will also be renovated.
+Näkinsilta bridge was also renovated.

 There are many bridges to build in the Crown Bridges project, and that is great as bridges always create direct, fast and user-friendly connections to different modes of transport.